taligentx/LiveTVH.bundle/README.md

   ![Tvheadend Channel Tags Screenshot](https://cloud.githubusercontent.com/assets/12835671/26338051/e0cb75dc-3f42-11e7-85a0-7af80e425a21.png)

-* LiveTVH implements channels and recordings (for playback only).
-Otherwise, recordings will need to be managed within Tvheadend or by using [Plex DVR](https://www.plex.tv/features/dvr) and [tvhProxy](https://github.com/jkaberg/tvhProxy)).
+* LiveTVH implements channels and playback of Tvheadend recordings.
+New recordings can be managed within Tvheadend or switching recordings to [Plex DVR](https://www.plex.tv/features/dvr) and [tvhProxy](https://github.com/jkaberg/tvhProxy)).

 * Channels will take a bit of time to load initially while metadata is fetched and speed up over time as images and metadata requests are stored in the cache (up to 30 days cache) - 20-30 channels per page works reasonably well.